Aliasgarchandan53/Context_Api/README.md

-#Context API
+# Context API

-These projects illustrate different codestyles of using the context api in react .
+=> These projects illustrate different codestyles of using the context api in react .